thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/01_Write_Load_Test_Script/README.md

     hm.add(new org.apache.jmeter.protocol.http.control.Header(&quot;x-dynatrace-test&quot;, headerValue));
     ```

-## Step 4: Add file to script set in jmeter-tests
+## Step 4: Move file to tests script folder of carts service
-1. Save the file and copy it to `.carts/scripts`.
+1. Save the file and copy it to `.carts/jmeter`.
 1. Commit/Push the changes to your GitHub Repository *carts*.

 ---